ibmresilient/resilient-community-apps/fn_grpc_interface/README.md

 * artifact enrichment
 * enterprise containment actions
-* commuication and coordination with other enterpise solutions
+* communication and coordination with other enterprise solutions

 In this edition we have implemented the `unary` communication type service method.